-KEY FUNCTION Activate the context keys shown on the display. ▲ Sets the "soot number" found by the device when measuring the carbon black.
-ESC Returns to the previous screen.
+KEY FUNCTION Activate the context keys shown on the display. ♦✓ Sets the "soot number" found by the device when measuring the carbon black.
+ESC Returns to the previous screen. + OK Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION

-Enters the modification mode for the selected parameter.
+S. C. Enters the modification mode for the selected parameter.

 ОК Confirms the value entered.

-O Saves, in the memory selected in the "Select Memory" menu, the values entered.
+Saves, in the memory selected in the "Select Memory" menu, the values entered.

 Starts printing the ticket.
-SEE SECTION 11.
+SEE SECTION 12.